-The Care Trust will not sell, trade, or otherwise transfer to outside parties personally identifiable information, except to trusted third parties who assist TCT operating its website, conducting its business, or servicing its Contributors, so long as those parties agree to keep this information confidential as part of their contract with TCT.
+The Care Trust will not sell, trade, or otherwise transfer to outside parties personally identifiable information, except to trusted third parties who assist TCT operating its websites, conducting its business, or servicing its Contributors, so long as those parties agree to keep this information confidential as part of their contract with TCT.

-Data Protection law places obligations on The Care Trust, and on all TCT staff and Representatives (both Fundraising Representatives and Cash Collection Agents) who keep personal information.
+Data Protection law places obligations on The Care Trust, and on all TCT staff and Fundraising Representatives who keep personal information.
 Hereafter, references to 'TCT' refer to all staff and Representatives.